home-assistant/home-assistant.io/source/_integrations/ping.markdown

 {% configuration %}
 hosts:
   description: List of device names and their corresponding IP address or hostname.
+(Lower case, numbers and underscore only, see [entity names](/configuration/troubleshooting/#entity-names))
   required: true
   type: list
 count: